marteinnn/PizzaLair/README.md

 ## Instructions
-We have a requirements.txt file where you can see the requirements needed to run our website :D
+We have a requirements.txt file where you can see the requirements needed to run our website :D To run the server use the command: python manage.py runserver --insecure

 ## Programming / Database
 We used 4 programming languages: Python, JavaScript, HTML and CSS.